abeltavares/nps_performance_analysis/README.md

 ## Dataset

-The dataset required for the second exercise is provided in the [NPS_data.csv](NPS_data.csv) file.
+The dataset required for the second task is provided in the [NPS_data.csv](NPS_data.csv) file.
 This dataset contains information on NPS scores over time, including patient UUIDs, regions, companies, survey results, and session counts.

 ## SQL Query